 Figure 7b.
 Southern Health-Santé Sud percent of open colorectal surgical clients receiving timely prophylactic antibiotic administration in the three regional centres for the past four fiscal years.
-The 2022-2023 rate of open colorectal surgical clients receiving timely prophylactic antibiotic administration has decreased in PDGH by 23%, and increased by 9% at both BRHC and BTHC.
-The rates at BRHC & PDGH are below the recommended SHN target of 95% identified by the red line, with a significantly low rate at BRHC.
+The 2023-2024 rate of open colorectal surgical clients receiving timely prophylactic antibiotic administration has increased by 44% at BRHC, decreased in PDGH by 4%, and remained the same at BTHC.
+The rates at BRHC & PDGH are below the recommended SHN target of 95% identified by the red line.
 The rate at BTHC is to be commended as 100% of targeted surgical patients received timely prophylactic antibiotic administration.